trueos/trueos-docs/trueos-handbook/postinstall.rst

    unencrypted sessions on the same system, create two different user accounts; one for each type of session.

+Encryption is also possible without requiring removable devices using *PEFS*.
+Refer to the section on :ref:`PEFS Encryption` for more detailed instructions to initialize a user with *PEFS*.

-The :guilabel:`PersonaCrypt` tab, shown in :numref:`Figure %s <persona1a>`, is used to initialize PersonaCrypt for the user.
+The :guilabel:`PersonaCrypt` tab, shown in :numref:`Figure %s <persona1>`, is used to initialize PersonaCrypt for the user.

-.. _persona1a:
+.. _persona1:

 .. figure:: images/persona1a.png
+   :scale: 100%

    : User's PersonaCrypt Initialization